khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

 This _ḥadīth_ cannot be strengthened by the two routes of narration together due to the severity in weakness of the first one, which you have seen.

+\begin{mdframed}[style=narration, frametitle={Narration}]
-2) “When you call upon Allāh, then supplicate with the palms of your hands, and do not supplicate with their backs, and when you finish, wipe your face with them.”
+When you call upon Allāh, then supplicate with the palms of your hands, and do not supplicate with their backs, and when you finish, wipe your face with them.
+\end{mdframed}

 _Ḍaʿīf_ ([Weak]{style="font-variant:small-caps;"}).
 Related by Ibn Mājah (1181, 3866), Ibn Naṣr in _Qiyām al-Layl_ (p.\ 137), al-Tabarānī in _al-Muʿjam al-Kabīr_ (3/98/1) and al-Ḥākim (1/536), from Ṣāliḥ ibn Ḥassān from Muḥammad ibn Kaʿb from Ibn ʿAbbās (May Allāh be pleased with him) as _marfūʿ_.